ImageMagick/Usage-Markdown/distorts/index.md

 The result of this is that you would use the 'negative' form of the *A*, *B*, *C*, with an equivalent adjustment in *D* to achieve a similar but slightly different result.
 Some sources such the research paper [Method for Correcting Lens Distortion (PDF)](http://www.fieldrobotics.org/~cgeyer/OMNIVIS05/final/Li.pdf) suggest that a better result can be achieved with a lens correction distortion of this form.

-For example here is the equivalent of the last 'Pinch' example using this form of distortion.
+For example, here is the equivalent of the last 'Pinch' example using this form of distortion.

 ~~~
 convert rose: -matte -virtual-pixel transparent \